M.Fish Music Appreciation

 Haydn's "Emperor" Quartet (class: 9:25-19:16)

-Born: Rohrau, lower Austria, (baptized April 1), 1732
+Born: Rohrau, Lower Austria, (baptized April 1), 1732

 Died: Vienna, May 31, 1809

 When Prince Nicolaus Esterházy died in 1790 (he had succeeded Prince Paul in 1762 and had retained Haydn's services), Haydn was dismissed by his successor.
 With a generous pension and income from publications and pupils, Haydn moved to Vienna.
-He was invited to London by impressario J. P. Salomon for a series of concerts.
+He was invited to London by impresario J. P. Salomon for a series of concerts.
 During this visit and a second trip to England, Haydn composed his last twelve "London" symphonies, his crowning achievements in the genre.

 Haydn's Farewell Symphony (final mvt start about 3:00)